When cryodestruction of the cervix is performed. Vaginal discharge after cryodestruction. Painfulness of the procedure and possible consequences

 • leukoplakia - focal keratinization of the stratified epithelium of the mucous membrane;

-• ectopia - the location of the cylindrical epithelium on the vaginal surface (pre-erosion state);
+• ectopia - the location of the cylindrical epithelium on the vaginal surface (pre-erosive condition);

 • condyloma and papilloma ( benign tumors localized on the vagina and vulva);

-• ectropion - eversion of the mucous cervical canal into the vaginal cavity;
+• ectropion - eversion of the mucous membrane of the cervical canal into the vaginal cavity;

 • retention cyst - a true formation located in the gland due to a violation of the outflow of secretions;